Julianne Hough Stuns In Tiny Skirt & Ruffled Top In Rare Photo With Her Look-Alike Mother

 Prior to the post with her mother by her side, Hough took to Instagram to share a video of herself accepting the award.
 In the caption of the photo, she shared that she was honored to receive the award on behalf of herself and her brother, Derek Hough.
 To go along with the video of the speech, she also shared a sweet caption.

-“Although the phrase “Role Model” can be perceived as pressure filled, I’d rather associate it with responsibility.
+“Although the phrase ‘Role Model’ can be perceived as pressure filled, I’d rather associate it with responsibility.
 As a dancer, I believe I have a responsibility to show people how we can celebrate our bodies, connect with others, and express ourselves without the fear of being judged.”

 She then went on to share that dance isn’t just her superpower, it’s everyone else’s as well.